-There’s a long history of seizure of private property and wealth.
-In 1933, US President Franklin D. Roosevelt signed Executive Order 6102, “forbidding the hoarding of gold coin, gold bullion, and gold certificates within the continental United States.”
+There’s a long history of unwarranted search and seizure of private property and wealth by institutions or governing bodies that retain the threat of violence or incarceration.
+A relatively recent example would be US President Franklin D. Roosevelt signing of Executive Order 6102 in 1933, “forbidding the hoarding of gold coin, gold bullion, and gold certificates within the continental United States.”
 Eminent domain rules across Europe, Canada and the United States allow the government to seize private property for public purposes under special circumstances.

 Every transaction on the Bitcoin network is stored on a block that is linked to a previous block of transactions.
 This blockchain technology is immutable, which means no entity can erase or alter any information on the network.
 Transactions on Bitcoin are verified by network nodes through cryptography and recorded in blockchain (which is essentially a public ledger).

 Immutability makes the network reliable and trustworthy.
 It sets it apart from all other asset classes where a lack of transparency, forgery, or corruption could pose a risk to the investor.

 Over the past 12 years, Bitcoin has gradually become a mainstream asset.
 Estimates suggest there are over 100 million active BTC users across the world.
 That’s roughly the same population like Japan, where the Japanese yen is the third-most commonly used currency for global trade.